Prophets and Apostles

 The other sports are based on individual effort (unless it’s a relay).

 On the other hand, he knows how to go fast.
-Get in the water—and GO!
+Get in the water or on the slope—and GO!

 The majority of Sam’s gold medals have been earned in swimming or in alpine skiing.

 The important event last weekend for our family was the Virginia Special Olympics Swimming Tournament, held at an enclosed aquatic center near Richmond.
 Seven swimmers from the Roanoke club were chosen to compete, Sam being one.
 Channa and I attended also, so we could watch the competition and have a weekend away.